soroutmanisha2606/interview-prepration/backend/mododb/theory.md

-//////databases are used for storing data
+///////databases are used for storing data//